|

 and sent him back home.
 The year?
 2000.

-And here is the map of Chile
+Here is a map of Chile

 Chile 1974